warteamx/HackerSkull/Lindy/systems-thinking.md

    - She was a lead author of the influential environmental book "The Limits to Growth," which was one of the first studies to model the consequences of unrestricted economic and population growth on the planet.

 2. **Book Overview:**
-   - "Thinking in Systems: A Primer" is designed as an introductory text for those new to the concept of systems thinking.
+   - " Designed as an introductory text for those new to the concept of systems thinking.
-   - The book explains how systems (sets of interacting or interdependent components forming an integrated whole) work, how they are structured, and how understanding these systems is crucial to solving complex problems.
+   - The book explains how systems work, how they are structured, and how understanding these systems is crucial to solving complex problems.

 3. **Key Themes:**
    - Meadows covers essential concepts such as feedback loops, resilience, self-organization, and system traps.